 A circular walk from Winchcombe to the Millennium wood carving on Langley Hill.
 Ever changing views of the surrounding hills, Vale of Evesham and the wood carving.
+As of July 2020 the carving has sadly fallen down to the ravage of time and the weather.

 Leave Back Lane car park by the road entrance, turn left and then right into Barnmeadow Road.
 At the end of the road turn left into Orchard Road.
 Go straight on, then turn right into Knottes Close.
 In approx 25 metres turn left in front of a row of houses to a kissing gate, leading into a field.
 A Go through the gate and follow the path straight ahead through a field gate and on to another kissing gate on the far side to the right of some tall poplar trees.